jfversluis/Plugin.Maui.Feature/README.md

 10. Enjoy life as a .NET MAUI plugin author!

-As an example of all of this you can have a look at x or y
+As an example of all of this you can have a look at [Plugin.Maui.ScreenBrightness](https://github.com/jfversluis/Plugin.Maui.ScreenBrightness) or [Plugin.Maui.Audio](https://github.com/jfversluis/Plugin.Maui.Audio).